robnester-rh/config/README.md

 ## Stable (versioned policies)

-The main branch of the [conforma/policy](https://github.com/conforma/policy) is always tested with the [latest build of ec-cli](https://github.com/enterprise-contract/ec-cli/releases).
-If your environment uses a specific version of ec-cli, such as [the official Red Hat build](https://catalog.redhat.com/software/containers/rhtas/ec-rhel9/65f1f9dcfc649a18c6075de5), then you can use one of these instead of the
+The main branch of the [conforma/policy](https://github.com/conforma/policy) is always tested with the [latest build of ec](https://github.com/conforma/cli/releases).
+If your environment uses a specific version of ec, such as [the official Red Hat build](https://catalog.redhat.com/software/containers/rhtas/ec-rhel9/65f1f9dcfc649a18c6075de5), then you can use one of these instead of the
 [main branch default](https://github.com/enterprise-contract/config?tab=readme-ov-file#default).